akrodger/microde/README.md

 through the use of a #define guard.
 The minimum  number of vector field operations are done at every time step, making this code have near the minimum operation count.
 Compactness and portability are favored wherever possible.
-The intent is to make is just as easily compiled on microcontrollers with FPUs just as easily as shared memory supercomputers.
+The intent is to make it just as easily compiled on microcontrollers with FPUs as with shared memory supercomputers.

 # How do I use this?
 This is intended to be a small, portable, back-end library you can place into